Fun and cool things to do in Hilo, Hawaii and surrounding places around town.

-The beautiful Liliuokalani Gardens are a wonderful place to explore this expansive Japanese botanical garden with stunning views of Hilo Bay and town.
+One of the fun and scenic things to do in Hilo is to visit the Queen Liliuokalani Garden.
+The Liliuokalani Gardens are a beautiful and expansive Japanese botanical garden with stunning views of Hilo Bay and town.
 The largest ornamental Japanese garden outside of Japan, this almost 25 acre garden is named after Queen Liliuokalani who died the year the gardens were started.
 The botanical park is also a tribute to all the Japanese immigrants that came to Hawaii to work in the sugar plantations on the island.
 Featuring beautiful fish ponds, arched bridges and walking platforms over the ponds, Japanese inspired pagodas, lanterns and even an authentic tea house that offers a free tea service, you will almost be in Japanese visiting here.
 This is one of the most unique things to do in Hilo with great views, fantastic history and a fun walk around the historic garden.

 Tip – walk the bride to nearby Coconut Island for a fun self tour of the island and lava tower that is a local favorite diving spot.